Sweet Dog

 How do you teach a dog to stay focused?

-How do I catch my dog's gaze?
+How do I catch my dog's eye?

 Loading your progress…